 During the official period when classes may be added or changed, all tuition and fees for hours dropped will be refunded.
-The final date of this period is published in the class schedule each semester and is strictly followed.
+The final date of this period is published in the class schedule each semester and summer session and is strictly followed.
 After this period, the refund schedule applies only in the event of complete withdrawal from college.

-After fee payment, room charges normally will not be refunded to a student who relinquishes a residence hall room before the end of a contract period.
-If a student withdraws from the College, however, room and board will be charged through the last day of the week in which the student officially checks out of the dorm.
-A student who relinquishes a room in a college residence hall prior to the end of his contract period at the request of the college will receive a pro-rated refund of the room fees.
-In all cases, board charges will be prorated through the last day of the week in which the student formally ceases to participate in the board plan.
+After fee payment, room and meal plan charges will not be refunded to a student who relinquishes a residence hall room before the end of a contract period.
+If a student withdraws completely from Wayne State College, room and meal plan charges will be prorated through the last day of the week in which the student officially moves out of the residence hall.